blackberry/Samples-for-Java/README.md

 # BlackBerry Samples for Java Repository

-The _**BlackBerry-Java**_ repository is an area where members of the community can post up their BlackBerry Java sample applications to share with the rest of the world.
+The _**Samples-for-Java**_ repository is an area where members of the community can post up their BlackBerry Java sample applications to share with the rest of the world.

 All APIs shared in this repository are Open Source under the  [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0.html)